 The great thing about book nooks or reading corners is that you can make them anywhere!
 (We have a under stair reading nook which makes one of our private reading nooks for small spaces that my daughter loves!)

 You don’t need a full room or a playroom for a reading space.
 You can carve out room in a bedroom or a corner of the living room.
+Whether you’re wondering how to make a reading nook for toddler or teen or you just need reading corner ideas for small classroom, these tips will help!

 Before we get to reading nook ideas for small spaces and reading corner decorating ideas, let’s answer some common questions you may have…